 11. On July 28, 1966, he was hosted by the military governor of the Western Region, Lt.
 Col. Francis Adekunle Fajuyi (1926-1966) in Agodi, Ibadan.
 As he made to leave for Lagos, Fajuyi coaxed him in spending the night in the Government House.

 The soldiers overpowered Fajuyi and Ironsi and violently stripped off their epaulettes.
-They were also stripped naked, beaten and strapped to a vehicle as they were dragged along to a shallow pit in Lalupon, near Ibadan, where their bodies were riddled with bullets.
+They were also beaten and rained with blows as they were dragged along to a shallow pit in Lalupon, near Ibadan, where their bodies were riddled with bullets.

 12. Aguiyi is an Igbo word which means “crocodile”.
 Hence, Aguiyi-Ironsi moved about with a crocodile shaped swagger stick which many of his soldiers believed it was a charm he used to stay invulnerable and alive.
 The name of his swagger stick was “Charlie”.